What being a Fellow of the PSA means

 Fellows are individuals who meet all the requirements for being a Professional Member.
 In addition, applicants for Fellowship must also meet the following criteria (as of August 2019):

-- At least one year’s continuous membership of the PSA immediately prior to applying for Fellowship
+- At least 12 months’ continuous Professional Membership of the PSA immediately prior to applying for Fellowship

 - Thirty-five thousand pounds (£35,000) of gross income from speaking and speaking-related activities (see note below) for each of two years in the preceding four year period.
 Evidence of income must be supplied (names of clients, dates, invoices, bank statements etc.)

 - Speaking professionally for a minimum period of three years

 - Sponsors must be existing PSA Fellows, cannot be a current member of the PSA Board, and must have no professional or business relationship with the applicant that could be construed as a conflict of interest

 - PSA subscription in good standing